rkoshak/openhab-rules-tools/README.md

 - openHAB 2.5 or later
 - the Next-Gen Rules Engine add-on installed
 - for Jython libraries, the Jython add-on installed and configured: https://community.openhab.org/t/beta-testers-wanted-jython-addon-w-helper-libraries-requires-oh-2-5-x/86633
-- the Helper Libraries clones and copied to the right folder: https://openhab-scripters.github.io/openhab-helper-libraries/index.html

 # Installation
 Clone the repository to your local system.